elementary/edw/index.md

 We're excited to invite you to the first **elementary Developer Weekend** 🎉️

-### Call for Papers
+### Call for Papers: Extended!

-We need your help to make this conference a reality! **The call for papers is now open through April 20, 2021.** We are accepting both Ideas and Talks:
+We need your help to make this conference a reality! **The call for papers has been extended through April 30, 2021.** We are accepting both Ideas and Talks:

 - **Ideas** are concepts for talks you'd like to hear or think would be beneficial to the community, but that you are not necessarily committed to giving yourself.

 - **Talks** are proposals for presentations that you would like to give; these should be well thought out and you should be committed to preparing and recording a talk, as well as being present during the conference for any Q&A.

 Topics should:

 - Be primarily educational
 - Focus on design, engineering, or entrepreneurship